 (g) any actions Market Participants may voluntarily take in response to the situation.

-7.11.6AA If any information that would otherwise be released under clauses 7.11.6(d), (e), (f) or (g) has a confidential status that is not Public, System Management must release that information to the IMO but ensure that the Market Advisory contains information of only a general or aggregate nature so that its information status is Public.
+7.11.6AA If any information that would otherwise be released under clauses 7.11.6(d), (dA), (e), (f) or (g) is Confidential, System Management must release that information to the IMO but ensure that the Market Advisory contains information of only a general or aggregate nature so that the information publically released is not Confidential.

 7.11.6A.
 If System Management must issue directions to a Market Participant or a Network Operator under a High Risk Operating State or an Emergency Operating State prior to issuing a Dispatch Advisory then System Management may issue such directions as if a Dispatch Advisory had been issued provided that it informs the relevant Market Participant or Network Operator of the applicable operating state as soon as practicable.